 Dr. Maria Montessori observed that children learn early mathematical concepts through hands-on manipulation, such as matching, touching, transferring, and manipulating.
 Through such learning by doing, they master counting, recognize quantities, and learn to sequence.

 That’s why many of Montessori’s mathematical works start in the sensorial area.
 A child is familiarized with real quantity way before any numeration is introduced.
-Here, we will be explaining mathematical concepts through a sensorial exploration of a visual and tactile sense.
+Here, we will explain mathematical concepts through a sensorial exploration of a visual and tactile sense.

 What the hand does, the mind remembers.